LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

      ```
      When using fragment mode, you could use the provided SDK callbacks in your app in order to implement functionalities such as menu items, action bar indications, agent name, and typing indicator.

 4. **Initialize your application.**  We have provided examples to use to help you get started.
-The demo account has basic features available for demonstrating the Conversational Commerce experience in the LiveEngage console.</p>
+The demo account has basic features available for demonstrating the Conversational Commerce experience in the LiveEngage console.

    - **CodeFlow**